haqq-network/haqq.nix/README.md

 ```

 This will enable and launch a `haqqd.service` systemd service, which will
-download a latest pruned snapshot on the first start.
-You can look up available
+download the latest pruned snapshot on the first start.
+You can look up all
-options in the source code for the module.
+available options in the source code for the module.

 We plan on adding more documentation and guides in the future.